my Why

 my Passion

-I also find great joy in enabling and nurturing others to discover their purpose and express themselves to their full potential.
-I like to help them think big and take risks.
-I also like to encourage them to give back to society and pursue their spiritual path.
+I find great joy in enabling and nurturing others to discover their purpose and express themselves to their full potential.
+I encourage them to give back to society and pursue their spiritual path.
+I describe this journey as self, selfless, Self — discovering one’s self, working selflessly for a larger cause, and eventually realising the true Self.

 my Values